taminater/LEAPs/content/leaps/leap-24.md

 - Authority: Grants Council
 - Retroactive: 60,000 OP

-Eligible builders will apply to the [Grants Council](https://www.notion.so/Lyra-Grants-060f945ae1bc4802813249f191453a91)
+Eligible builders will apply to the [Grants Council](https://www.notion.so/Lyra-Grants-060f945ae1bc4802813249f191453a91).

 #### Liquidity
 - Amount: 1,700,000 OP
 - Authority: Lyra Council
 - Retroactive: 0 OP

+##### Market Maker Vaults
+OP can be allloated by the Lyra Council every fortnight, as per [LEAP-26](https://leaps.lyra.finance/leaps/leap-26/).

+##### LYRA Token Liquidity
-MMV rewards will be allloated by the council every fortnight, as per [LEAP-26](https://leaps.lyra.finance/leaps/leap-26/).
-Council may allocate OP rewards across vaults as part of this process.
-Council can increase (no notice required) rewards to the Uniswap v3 LYRA/WETH pair as per [LEAP-21](https://leaps.lyra.finance/leaps/leap-21).
-Council may allocate OP to this pool.
+OP can be allocated by the Lyra Council at anytime to the Uniswap v3 LYRA/WETH pair as per [LEAP-21](https://leaps.lyra.finance/leaps/leap-21).

 #### Traders
 - Amount: 500,000 OP
 - Authority: Lyra Council
 - Retroactive: 0 OP

+##### Rebates
+OP can be allocated as part of the trading rebates outlined in [LEAP-26](https://leaps.lyra.finance/leaps/leap-26/).

 #### Ecosystem
 - Amount: 200,000 OP
-- Authority: Lyra Councill
+- Authority: Lyra Council
 - Retroactive: 0 OP

+##### Hackathon
 Lyra will host a virtual hackathon and create content to educate builers on (i) what to build with options and (ii) how to build on Lyra.

 ### Configurable Values
 <!--Please list all values configurable under this implementation.-->